-TikTok has been one of the most talked-about social media apps of recent times and became the topic of social conversation.
+TikTok has been one of the most talked-about future social media platforms of recent times and became the topic of social conversation.
 The heat of Tik Tok has yet to boil down, especially when it has just signed a deal with Oracle and Walmart in the US.
 So what can we expect from Tik Tok and the changes it pioneers?

 This article is going to address them all.

 Launched in 2016, Douyin has become one of the most popular apps in china.
 To extend the global market, TikTok, the English version of Douyin, was launched in 2017.
 Since Douyin and TikTok have little differences in product design and functionality, this article uses “TikTok” to represent both the version of Douyin and TikTok in a unified way.

 TikTok is a short-form mobile video app that is mostly focusing on young users.
 They can shoot a variety of 15-second music short videos, including dance performance, script imitation, talent expression, emotional expression, skill-sharing, life records, and other content forms to create their works.

 Unlike most video apps, TikTok doesn’t have a “start” button.
 Once the app is open, the video starts playing automatically.
 Users can scroll through different videos by swiping up and down, just like you scroll through pictures on Instagram.
 When one follows a particular account, TikTok also feeds users with similar accounts.
 Whether in the car, when eating or even at work, one can always open to browse funny videos.
 TikTok even reached more than 800 million active users, of whom mostly below 25 which make them become future social media platforms.